 Artist Daniel Ochoa, 2018

-This project grabs images from google street view api and classifies them into buckets one, on left(or top) and zero on right(or bottom).
+Images are sourced from the google street view api and classifies them into buckets one, on left(or top) and zero on right(or bottom).

 These images were classified by an algorithm not a person.

 I labeled a training set of images about 150 for each bucket as one, or zero.